roby405/godotpy-timed-screenshotter/README.md

 # godotpy-timed-screenshoter
-screenshot visual novels to create a barebones port of the game for phones/pc
+screenshot visual novels to create a very barebones port of the game for phones/pc without audio/animations/anything

 It's literally a screenshot reader.